FabLabSG/fablab-docs/README.md

 ## Key issues and risks

-> List ofsignificant issues or risks identified at the time of the prepararion of the ToR.
+> List of the significant issues or risks identified at the time of the prepararion of these ToR.

 | Issue/Risk | Description                                                                                                             | Rating | Mitigation                                                                                                              |
 |:----------:| ----------------------------------------------------------------------------------------------------------------------- |:------:| ----------------------------------------------------------------------------------------------------------------------- |